ORBAT/S4QS-RS/README.md

        When using a regex, periods in the S3 URI are converted to underscores but that's it.
        Feed it weird URIs and weird stuff will probably happen.
 You have been warned.

-       The example regex and tablePostfix combination would turn an URI like s3://bucketname/whatevs/this.will.be.the.table.name/qwerasdf.csv.gz
+       The regex, tablePostfix and timeSeries settings in this example would turn URIs like s3://bucketname/whatevs/some.table.name/.*
-       to this_will_be_the_table_name_devel.
+       to time series tables that have names like "some_table_name_devel_ts_1428883200", and the rolling view would have the name "some_table_name_view_devel".

        If you use Javascript configuration files, you can specify a function for "table".
 The function must take an S3 URI and output a valid